dcna-dev/keycloak-bulk-users/README.md

 * In Service Accounts tab, go to Client Roles and choose realm-management and add realm-admin role (I will test with less permissions)
 * Get the Client ID from Settings tab and Secret ID from Credentials tab

+** For a while the program only adds users to a group, check TODO to see the roadmap **

 ```
 $ git clone https://github.com/dcna-dev/keycloak-bulk-users && cd keycloak-bulk-users
 $ python3 -m venv .venv